soundcloud/roshi/README.md

 check if it is in the add set A and not in the remove set R with a higher timestamp.

-Roshi implements the above definition, but extends it by applying instant garbage collection.
-When adding an element e to the set, check if the element is already in the remove set.
-If so, check the remove set element timestamp.
-If the remove set element timestamp is lower than the new element timestamp, delete the element from the remove set and add the new element to the add set.
-If the remove set element timestamp is higher than the new element timestamp, do nothing.
-The same process is applied with interchanged remove/add sets when removing an element.
+Roshi implements the above definition, but extends it by applying a sort of instant garbage collection.
+When inserting an element E to the logical set S, check if E is already in the add set A or the remove set R. If so, check the existing timestamp.
+If the existing timestamp is **lower** than the incoming timestamp, the write succeeds: remove the existing (element, timestamp) tuple from whichever set it was found in, and add the incoming (element, timestamp) tuple to the add set A. If the existing timestamp is higher than the incoming timestamp, the write is a no-op.

 Below are all possible combinations of add and remove operations.
 A(elements...) is the state of the add set.
 R(elements...) is the state of